Rudd-O/ansible-samples/README.md

 * [jenkins/](jenkins/) sets up a Jenkins server with a number of plugins.
 * [zfsupdates/](zfsupdates/) aids you in keeping ZFS up to date on your Fedora system which boots from ZFS.
+* [distupgrade/](distupgrade/) upgrades your Fedora machine to a newer release, taking appropriate recovery precautions.

-See README.md files inside each directory, if they exist.
+See `README.md` files inside each directory, when they exist.

 Licensing
 ---------